 Once you’ve worked out how pricey your destination is, you can put together a thorough budget including how much you plan to spend on meals, drinks, activities and shopping.

-Thomas Cook has a great holiday budget calculator, where you can enter the amount of your expected outgoings for your trip.
+TUI has a great holiday budget calculator, where you can enter where you're heading to and for how long.
 It only takes a minute and it’ll give you an idea of how much spending money you’ll need to take.
 Remember, it’s always best to overestimate the amount you’ll spend, so you’ll have a little extra wiggle room should you get hit by unexpected costs.